 In addition to students and employers benefiting from their participation in the Youth Apprenticeship Program, school systems also are able to benefit from their participation.
-As mentioned earlier in this document, 165 school systems are currently participating in the Youth Apprenticeship Program.
-School systems are benefited by:
+School systems currently participating in the Youth Apprenticeship Program are benefited by:

 - keeping academic and occupational curricula up-to-date through communication with business and industry.

 - providing access to the latest equipment and technology.

 - enhancing education’s ability to meet the needs of diverse student populations.

 - making education more relevant and valuable to students.

 - augmenting interaction between education and the business community.

 - promoting faculty interaction with the business community.